katrinamarquez/KatrinaMarquez_T1A2/README.md

 ![Supplier Flow Chart] (Documents/Supplier Flow Chart.png)

 Error messages that will show to supplier:
-- If the supplier selects an option type that is not avaliable from the supplier menu, an error message will appear highlighting the invalid entry type.
-This error message will be displayed in red indicating to the user that they need to re-do some action.
+- If the supplier selects an option type that is not avaliable from the supplier menu, the user will be then asked to select if they are a supplier or consumer again.
+This can be re-written after refactoring of the code.

 ## Customer User Experience